-To keep the existing linearization status of a file (produce linearized output if the input is linearized and the reverse), use -keep-l instead of -l.
+To keep the existing linearization status of a file (produce linearized output if the input is linearized and the reverse), use -keep-1 instead of -1.

 1.12 Object Streams

 PDF 1.5 introduced a new mechanism for storing objects to save space: object streams. by default, Cpdf will preserve object streams in input files, creating no more.
 To prevent the retention of existing object streams, use -no-preserve-objstm: